 Detailed directions will be sent to you when you book through CreteTravel.com

-Dining: The hotel offers a fully Cretan breakfast, that is included in the rate.
+- Dining: The hotel offers a fully Cretan breakfast, which is included in the rate.
 No other meals are served

-Keep it Green: Energy-saving lighting, Recycling of glass, plastic and other packaging, Environmentally friendly toiletries, Local, organic produce for breakfast
+- Keep it Green: Energy-saving lighting, Recycling of glass, plastic and another packaging, Environmentally friendly toiletries, Local, organic produce for breakfast